Amending the Lonely Runner Spectrum Conjecture: Large common factors

-This fixes runner $3$'s positions at either $\frac{1}{4}$ or $\frac{3}{4}$, both yielding the desired $3$ valid solutions for $h$.
-We know that from Lemma \ref{lem2}, there exists a solution for $k$ as long as $2v_3 > 5$.
-However, the co-prime requirement between $2v_3$ and one of $v_1$ or $v_2$ is not necessarily satisfied.
-We can remedy this predicament by dividing $2v_3$ by its gcd with one of the speeds, which we now demonstrate must be less than $4$.
+for some integer $k$ that would satisfy runners $1$ and $2$.
+For $h = 0$, this fixes runner $3$'s positions at either $\frac{1}{4}$ or $\frac{3}{4}$, both yielding the desired $3$ valid solutions for $h$.
+We know that from Lemma \ref{lem2}, where we apply $g = 2v_3$, there exists some integer $k$ that satisfies runners $1$ and $2$ as long as $2v_3 = g \geq 6$.
+However, the lemma also requires that $2v_3$ is co-prime with at least one of $v_1$ or $v_2$, which is not guaranteed.
+We can remedy this by dividing $2v_3$ by its greatest common divisor with one of the speeds, which we now demonstrate must be less than $4$.
 If the greatest common factor between $v_3$ and $v_1$ or $v_2$ is $4$ or $\geq 6$, then we have already proven those cases in the previous discussion.
 If the greatest common factor is $5$, then $v_3$, $v_1$, and $v_2$ would share a common factor of $5$, yielding a loneliness value of at least $\frac{1}{4}$ by Theorem \ref{the1}.
-So the greatest common factors between $v_3$ and $v_1$ or $v_2$ is either $2$ and $3$.
-We further note that if $\gcd(v_1,v_2) > 1$, then $\gcd(v_3,v_1) \neq \gcd(v_3,v_2)$, or else this would imply $\gcd(v_2,v_3)$ is a multiple of either $2$ or $3$, contradicting the assumption that $\gcd(v_2,v_3) = g = 5$.
-Thus Remember that to apply Lemma \ref{lem2}, we need
+So the greatest common factors between $v_3$ and $v_1$ or $v_2$ is $1$, $2$, or $3$.
+We further note that $v_1$ and $v_2$ can at most each take one of the $2$ or $3$ factor, otherwise they would have a gcd of at least $6$, which again is already covered.
+Thus We apply Lemma \ref{lem2} with the reduced modulus